-- 6. Make sure that your new reporting period has started as expected, checking in the system menu (♣ ▼ in the top right corner) > System Settings > Licensing tab, under IBM PVU sub-capacity calculation settings. - 7.
+- 6. Make sure that your new reporting period has started as expected, checking in the IT Asset Management Settings General page (Administration > IT Asset Management Settings > General) > Licensing tab, under IBM PVU sub-capacity calculation settings. - 7.
 Set your process management calendar reminder ready for the last day of this reporting period, so that you can repeat the ritual and keep all your archived reports in order.